 Depending on the type of trust you choose, you may cede ownership of the house.
 This can be problematic when it comes to your homeowner’s and title insurance.

 There are significant benefits of putting your house in a trust.
 With an expert team behind you, you can counter the potential disadvantages to ensure your assets will be distributed according to your wishes.
-Contact Elder Law to learn more and to start your estate planning.
+Contact our West Palm Beach trust administration attorneys to learn more and to start your estate planning.